taurus-org/taurus/doc/source/devel/designer_tutorial.rst

 Taurus widgets behave just as any other Qt widget, and as such, they can be used to create GUIs in a regular way, both programmatically or using the Qt designer.
-For convenience, taurus provides the `taurusdesigner` command that launches the standard Qt designer application extended to show also the widgets provided by taurus.
+For convenience, Taurus provides the `taurusdesigner` command that launches the standard Qt designer application extended to show also the widgets provided by Taurus.

 To launch it, just execute::